Requirement: Install Exchange Online PowerShell Module for Microsoft 365.

 - Check the credentials: Ensure that you’re using the correct administrator credentials to connect.

 - Disable MFA: If you’re using MFA, try disabling it temporarily and connect using regular credentials.
-You can also try the app password to connect.
+You can also try the app password to connect – Ideal for automation and unattended scripts.

-- Check firewall restrictions: Ensure that the necessary ports are open on your computer and network to connect to Exchange Online PowerShell.
+- Check firewall restrictions: Ensure the ports are open on your computer and network to connect to Exchange Online PowerShell.

 - Reinstall the module: If the module is not installed or not functioning correctly, reinstall the module using the Install-Module cmdlet with “-Force” switch.